Anti-realism: Scientific anti-realism

 In philosophy of science, anti-realism applies chiefly to claims about the non-reality of "unobservable" entities such as electrons or genes, which are not detectable with human senses.

 One prominent variety of scientific anti-realism is instrumentalism, which takes a purely agnostic view towards the existence of unobservable entities, in which the unobservable entity X serves as an instrument to aid in the success of theory Y and does not require proof for the existence or non-existence of X.

+Anti-representationalism

+Anti-representationalism rejects the idea that thought and language function by mirroring or representing an independent reality.
+Instead, it adopts a deflationary view of truth and reference, treating them as pragmatic tools within discourse rather than robust semantic relations.
+Anti-representationalists like Richard Rorty and Huw Price argue that all ontological commitments are framework-dependent, denying any privileged "external" perspective to judge which claims (including scientific ones) correspond to reality.

 Moral anti-realism

 In the philosophy of ethics, moral anti-realism (or moral irrealism) is a meta-ethical doctrine that there are no objective moral values or normative facts.
 It is usually defined in opposition to moral realism, which holds that there are objective moral values, such that a moral claim may be either true or false.
-Specifically the moral anti-realist is committed to denying one of the following three statements:
+Specifically the moral anti-realist is committed to denying at least one of the following three statements: